D-a-rt/d-art.fixed-price/ligo/d-art.art-factories/README.md

 type storage =
 {
     ...
-    galleries : (admin, address) big_map;
+    spaces : (admin, address) big_map;
     ...
 }

 ```

-The list of originated galleries by the gallerist, the key of the big_map is the admin of the contract and the value represent the address of the contract, using such structure enable us to prevent administrator from originating multiple contracts.
+The list of originated spaces by the gallerist, the key of the big_map is the admin of the contract and the value represent the address of the contract, using such structure enable us to prevent administrator from originating multiple contracts.

 ## Entrypoints